netbrothers-gmbh/merge-pdf-win/README.md

 This script requires

-- [Ghostscript](http://www.ghostscript.com) to be installed on the system ([Download page(http://www.ghostscript.com/download/gsdnld.html)])
+- [Ghostscript](http://www.ghostscript.com) to be installed on the system [Download page(http://www.ghostscript.com/download/gsdnld.html)]
-- and an environment variable named GSWIN pointing to the Ghostscript binary.
+- and an environment variable named `GSWIN` pointing to the Ghostscript binary.

 ## Usage

-Once the GSWIN environment variable is set to the correct path, e.g. "C:\Program Files\gs\gs9.16\bin\gswin64.exe", the script can be invoked as follows.
+Once the `GSWIN` environment variable is set to the correct path, e.g. `"C:\Program Files\gs\gs9.16\bin\gswin64.exe"`, the script can be invoked as follows.

 ```
 merge-pdf-win.bat Merged.pdf FirstToMerge.pdf SecondToMerge.pdf [...]